PMET-public/module-data-install/README.md

 A .zip file can be created with assetts that follow the Data Pack format.
 It is then uploaded via the Commerce UI at *System->Data Transfer->Import Data Pack*
 Additional command attiributes the same as used by the CLI can be added as needed.
 When uploaded a job is then created to import the data pack

+A datapack can also be loaded remotely from a GitHub repository by providing the url to the .zip dowload link.
+A GitHub Personal Access Token will need to be added and included in the Commerce store configuration.

 ### GraphQL Scheduled
 A GraphQL query can be used to mimic the same functionality that the CLI provides.
 Additional queries can also return job status and logging information.
 See the [Data Installer GraphQL ](https://github.com/PMET-public/module-data-install-graphql)module for information